California sea hare: Description

 A California sea hare is typically reddish-brown to greenish-brown, but the color varies based on the algae it ingests.
 Each sea hare houses four tentacles, with two on the head sheltering the eyes, and two on the face surrounding the mouth.
 The body has two folds, called parapodia, which envelop the gills for protection but enable water to get by.
-Below the body is a muscle that allows for mobility, almost like a foot.
+Below the body is a muscle that allows mobility, almost like a foot.
 The California sea hare also has an internal shell to protect its organs.